jb5k/way_of_stock/ApplicationRelease.md

 * *jdbc_resource*: By default if an application is configured to use the dbt facet then the dbt facet will create a jdbc resource named using the pattern "*application*/jdbc/*pascalCase(application)*".
 This key makes it possible for the operator to specify the actual resource name.
 Set this to null to disable the creation of the resource altogether.
-* *publish_endpoints*: By default the automation will publish the application urls and endpoints to the service directory.
+* *publish_service*: By default the automation will publish the application urls and endpoints to the service directory.
 This optional configuration key allows the operator to disable this publishing by setting it to `false`.
 This is done when there is more complex logic surrounding the publishing of the service.
 * *endpoints*: This optional key provides a mechanism for adding additional attributes to the service publication.
 The